Living in the Age of Airplanes: Critical response

-Other critics were dismayed by the film's lack of historical content; pioneers like the Wright Brothers are not mentioned.
-The film also omits the disadvantages of aviation, such as its status as a major contributor to climate change, and was accused of glorifying the industry, although the film's narration states aviation is far from perfect.
-Daniel Eagan of Film Journal International noted that "The World Comes to Us" shied away from topics of capitalism and underpaid labor when depicting shipping.
-The uncertainty over the future of aviation is also not covered, though John Hartl of The Seattle Times called the film a "modest" and a "nearly seamless, [...] sunny depiction of what to expect and [has] been accomplished".
-However, Frank Scheck of The Hollywood Reporter stated the film "doesn't shy away from pointing out the many inconveniences suffered along the way".
-Chen criticized Ford's narration for "accusing" travelers of not enjoying flights without mentioning the origin of the problem.
-Ronnie Scheib of Variety said that "The World Before the Airplane" is the only good segment; he deemed the travelogue nature inappropriate and the editing confusing.
-Scheck called the film a publicity stunt for the aviation industry, which was experiencing many accidents and incidents.
+Other critics were dismayed by the film's lack or omission of historical content and the disadvantages of aviation such as being a major contributor to climate change.
+"The World Comes to Us" shies away from topics of capitalism and underpaid labor when depicting shipping.
+The uncertainty over the future of aviation is also not covered, though John Hartl of The Seattle Times called the film "modest" and a "nearly seamless, [...] sunny depiction of what to expect and [has] been accomplished".
+Frank Scheck of The Hollywood Reporter argued that it "doesn't shy away from pointing out the many inconveniences suffered along the way".
 Cosand said criticisms of the film not being technical enough are invalid; he recommends the IMAX documentary Legends of Flight (2010) for those who seek technical information.
-Jonathan Turner of The Dispatch-Argus said the film's purpose is not to educate about aviation but is rather "an ardent fan's love letter to flight" and nature.
-The School Library Journal said the film has low potential for being an educational tool and only recommends it for public library collections, though NASA and The Henry Ford made a curriculum guide for it.
+Sandie Angulo Chen of Common Sense Media criticized Ford's narration for "accusing" travelers of not enjoying flights without mentioning the root of the problem.
+Jonathan Turner of The Dispatch-Argus said the film's purpose is not to educate about aviation but is rather a "love letter to flight".
 Some critics lamented the film's short running time.